 Stephanie Harris

-I obtained a BSc (Hons) in Biology from the University of Bath in 2006 and have been a member of the Tuberculosis research group at the Jenner Institute since 2009.
+I obtained a BSc (Hons) in Biology from the University of Bath in 2006 and have been a member of Helen McShane's Tuberculosis research group at the Jenner Institute since 2009.

-My main role is managing the laboratory side of the tuberculosis clinical trials; preparing for new trials, processing samples from trial volunteers and carrying out immunological assays to assess the response to candidate vaccines.
-Current trials are investigating the immune response to aerosol BCG and we are developing controlled human infection models using intradermal and aerosol BCG as surrogates for M. tb infection.
+My main role is managing the laboratory side of the tuberculosis clinical trials and SARS-CoV-2 challenge studies; preparing for new trials, processing samples from trial volunteers and carrying out immunological assays to assess the response to candidate vaccines and infections.
+Current TB trials include investigating the immune response to aerosol BCG and development of controlled human infection models for assessing TB vaccine candidates.
+SARS-CoV-2 challenge studies are ongoing to establish a working model to test vaccines and therapeutics and to better understand the immune response to SARS-CoV-2 infection.

-I also work on exploratory projects within the group and train students and new starters on laboratory techniques.
+I also work on exploratory projects within the group and co-supervise students and new starters on getting set up and learning laboratory techniques.

 Recent publications